Everybody has a money story; it is a reflection of your actions when it comes to money. Think of your actions as the language of your money story.

 And then after a number of winning trades in a row, I think it was 8 at the time, he decided to double his risk amount in each trade.
 Sure enough, within a matter of days, he had lost everything he had made in the 8 winning trades and a little more.

-When he came to me all I did was ask him what his plan was and compared his actions to his plan… the lesson was short but effective, stick to your plan.
+When he came to me all I did was ask him what his plan was and compare his actions to his plan… the lesson was short but effective, stick to your plan.

 4. Seek out Mentors